FAQs about orthodontics

 Do I have to wear braces as a teenager?

 Not necessarily.
 Traditional metal braces, also known as train tracks, are certainly an effective treatment option but as orthodontic technology has developed, more and more options are available for the younger patient.
 This includes Invisalign Teen, a version of the popular Invisalign treatment designed just for teens.
-It’s virtually invisible and doesn’t interfere with a teen’s lifestyle, yet gives great results.
+It’s virtually invisible and doesn’t interfere with a teenager’s lifestyle, yet gives great results.

 Do I still have to visit my dentist while receiving treatment?

-Yes, we recommend you continue to see your dentist for your regular checkups while receiving orthodontic treatment.
+Yes, we recommend you continue to see your dentist for regular checkups while receiving orthodontic treatment.
 This will help to ensure your teeth remain clean and healthy throughout treatment.

 Can I clean my teeth while wearing braces?